Annex-Engineering/Annex-Engineering_User_Mods/Printers/K3/everycoloryouare-Beacon_Nozzle_Wiper/Readme.md

 | Silicone 14+ mm Length                                           | 1             |

 ## Assembly

 - Install 1x M3 Heat Set Inserts in the nozzle_wiper_bracket and 4x in the nozzle_wiper_arm.
 - Clamp a silicone strip between the nozzle_wiper_arm and nozzle_wiper_clamp with 2x M3 screws
 - Attach the nozzle_wiper_arm to the nozzle_wiper_base with 2x M3 screws from the bottom.
 - Attach the nozzle_wiper_base to the nozzle_wiper_bracket with a M3 screw using the access hole in the side of the base.

+## Print Settings

+- Nozzle Size: 0.4mm or 0.5mm
+- Material: ASA or PC-CF
+- Layer Height: 0.2mm
+- Infill Percentage: 40%
+- Wall Count: 4
+- Solid Top/Bottom Layers: 5

+Print with imported orientation and no shrink compensation for ASA or PC-CF.